jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 Autodiscovery of your cameras (manually through use of the 'scan' button on the UI) is supported.

+You must first manually instantiate and configure a frigateServer 'thing'.

-To make use of this, when creating a new 'thing' first select the MQTT broker bridge.
-Then select the frigateServer 'thing' (it is impossible, practically, to automatically scan for Frigate **servers** without aggressive network probing).
+To make use of the autodiscovery of cameras, when creating a new 'thing' first select the MQTT broker bridge.
+Then select the frigateServer 'thing' you have instantiated as above (it is impossible, practically, to automatically scan for Frigate **servers** without aggressive network probing).
 In the configuration panel for the frigateServer 'thing', select the bridge to the MQTT binding, and fill in the 'Frigate server URL' configuration field with the URL to your Frigate server.
 If you have multiple Frigate instances with the Frigate 'clientID' parameter set, then enter the relevant client ID in the 'Frigate server client ID' field.
 The keepalive interval can remain at the default to start with.
 Then complete the creation of the thing.

 The Frigate server 'thing' will appear in your list of 'things'.